MartinMedovarsky/AltCheckBot/README.md

 **Deleting replies:**

-If required, downvote the bot and it will delete its comment after -1 votes
+If required, down vote the bot and it will delete its comment after -1 votes

+---
-## Information about the programming
+## Information about the programming:

+### How to install:

+* `git clone` the project
+* `pip install -r requirements.txt` to install dependencies
+* Create a [Reddit app](http://reddit.com/prefs/apps) as script
+* Set a valid `username`, `password`, `client_id`, `client_secret` and `user_agent` in the `altCheckBot.py` file or set it through environment variables

+### Misc Information:
+* The alt judgement function is currently a bit inaccurate as I require more data to set some accurate standards.
+I'm also quite new to this.

+MIT License